isovalent/ebpf-docs/docs/linux/syscall/BPF_MAP_CREATE.md

 Setting this flag on a `BPF_MAP_TYPE_ARRAY` will allow userspace programs to [mmap](https://man7.org/linux/man-pages/man2/mmap.2.html) the array values into the userspace process, effectively making a shared memory region between eBPF programs and a userspace program.

-This can significantly improve read and write performance since there is no sycall overhead to access the map.
+This can significantly improve read and write performance since there is no syscall overhead to access the map.

 Using this flag is only supported on `BPF_MAP_TYPE_ARRAY` maps, for more details check the [array map page](../map-type/BPF_MAP_TYPE_ARRAY.md).